Financial Crimes 2008

 • Investors used to flip property prices for fixed percentage

-Property Flipping - Property is purchased, falsely appraised at a higher value, and then quickly sold.
-What makes property flipping illegal is that the appraisal information is fraudulent.
+Illegal Property Flipping: Property is purchased, falsely appraised at a higher value, and then quickly sold.
+What makes property flipping illegal is the appraisal information is fraudulent.
 The schemes typically involve one or more of the following: fraudulent appraisals, doctored loan documentation, inflating buyer income, etc. Kickbacks to buyers, investors, property/loan brokers, appraisers, and title company employees are common in this scheme.
-A home worth $20,000 may be appraised for $80,000 or higher in this type of scheme.

-Foreclosure Schemes - The perpetrator identifies homeowners who are at risk of defaulting on loans or whose houses are already in foreclosure.
-Perpetrators mislead the homeowners into believing that they can save their homes in exchange for a transfer of the deed and up-front fees.
+Foreclosure Schemes: The perpetrator identifies homeowners who are at risk of defaulting on loans, or whose houses are already in foreclosure.
+Perpetrators mislead the homeowners into believing they can save their homes in exchange for a transfer of the deed and up-front fees.
 The perpetrator profits from these schemes by remortgaging the property or pocketing fees paid by the homeowner.
-The three most used foreclosure schemes are identified as: phantom help; bust-out; and the bait and wwitch.
+The three most used foreclosure schemes are identified as: phantom help; bust-out; and the bait and switch.

 Mortgage Fraud Prevention Measures